skojaku/core-periphery-detection/README.md

 ```

 `c` and `x` are python dict objects that take node labels (i.e., `G.nodes()`) as keys.
-The values of `c` are integers indicating group ids: nodes having the same integer belong to the same group.
+- The values of `c` are integers indicating group ids: nodes having the same integer belong to the same group.
-The values of `x` are float values indicating coreness, i.e., a level of belongingness to the core.
+- The values of `x` are float values indicating coreness ranging between 0 and 1.
+A larger value indicates that the node is closer to the core.
+In case of discrete core-periphery structure, the corenss can only take 0 or 1, with x[i]=1 or =0 indicating that node i belongs to a core or a periphery, respectively.

 For example,

 ```python